Aether scalar tensor theory: Linear stability on Minkowski space: Discussion

 \section{Discussion}

-One notices that the sign of the $|P_Y|^2$ term is not positive definite but rather depends on the relevant wavenumber $k$ and parameters $\lambdas$ and $k_*$.
+One notices that the sign of the $|P_Y|^2$ term in \eqref{Ham_tilde} is not positive definite but rather depends on the relevant wave number $k$ and parameters $\lambdas$ and $k_*$.
 Clearly as $k\rightarrow \infty$, $|P_Y|^2$ comes with a positive sign provided $\lambdas>0$, and negative otherwise, which provides an additional condition to the one found for vector modes in \eqref{vector_constraints}.
-Meanwhile, when $k> k_*$ defined by \eqref{eq_k_star}, the Hamiltonian density is positive while when $k< k_*$, negative Hamiltonian density can occur if the $|P_Y|^2$ term in \eqref{Ham_tilde} becomes significant.
-The solutions for $\omega=0$ correspond to $Y = A_0(\vec{k}) t + B_0(\vec{k})$ while $P_Y = A_0(\vec{k})$.
-Thus the mode which could cause negative Hamiltonian densities is the one evolving linearly with $t$.
-Such instabilities are likely akin to Jeans-type instabilities and do not cause quantum vacuum instability at low momenta~\cite{GumrukcuogluMukohyamaSotiriou2016}.
+Taking both scalar and vector mode conditions on the \AeST parameters we require that